 Anne E. Carpenter, Ph.D.

-Anne Carpenter is the director of the Imaging Platform at the Broad Institute.
-She has a strong background in cell biology, microscopy, and computational biology.
-Her expertise is in developing and applying methods for extracting quantitative information from biological images, especially in a high-throughput manner.
+Anne Carpenter is director of the Imaging Platform at Broad Institute of MIT and Harvard, where she is also an institute scientist.
+With a strong background in cell biology, microscopy, and computational biology, her expertise is in developing and applying methods for extracting quantitative information from biological images, especially in a high-throughput manner.

 Carpenter directs a team of biologists and computer scientists in developing image analysis and data exploration methods and software that are open source and freely available to the public.
-She and her team developed and released CellProfiler, the first open-source, high-throughput cell image analysis software.
+She and her team developed CellProfiler, the first open-source, high-throughput cell image analysis software.
+Carpenter is now a pioneer in image-based profiling, the extraction of rich, unbiased information from images for drug discovery, and functional genomics.
 She collaborates with dozens of biomedical research groups around the world to develop and apply image analysis methods to diverse biological questions.
-Her team works across many of the Broad’s programs and platforms to help identify disease states, therapeutic potential, and gene function from microscopy images.
+Her team works across many of Broad’s programs and platforms to help identify disease states, therapeutic potential, and gene function from microscopy images.